19 Jul When Managers Become Coaches: A Guide for Modern Leaders

 Reflection and Refinement

-As I was learning in my approach, I made space for reflecting after each session on how things went.
+This should form an important part of any guide for modern leaders.
+As I was learning in my approach to coaching people, I made space for reflecting after each session on how things went.
 Make some time – ideally right after your conversations when it is still clear in your mind – to think about the following questions:

 - Did I respond in the best way?

 - For my people?

 - What could I do differently and better next time?

 It sounds like a lot of additional work, but a few minutes of reflection on the effectiveness of your approach and asking your people about their experience will go a long way to improving things for everyone.
 I used to start the next 1:1 by asking for their feedback on the last session, for instance.

 I talk about consistency a lot in leadership, but it’s a trait I look for and also try to uphold in how I approach my work.
 In the context of coaching others, it is imperative.
 If you agree to follow-up on pressing matters for your people, do it.
 If you’ve planned 1:1’s in the calendar, don’t reschedule.
 Be organised and prepared, and if you are genuinely overstretched and struggling to close out on actions for your people, be honest.